aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-fonts/setting-embedded-font/_index.md

 /slides/fonts/embedded/{fontName}|POST|Embeds specified font and returns presentation.|[SetEmbeddedFontOnline]()|
 ### **cURL Example**

-The code examples below show how to embedded font both, in presentation from the request or the storage.
+The code examples below show how to embed fonts in a presentation in the storage, and in request body.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}

 {{< tab tabNum="1" >}}